Electric mobility with a high cruising range

 With 15 years of experience, TOTAL Germany is the trailblazer in the development of hydrogen infrastructure.
 In September 2017, TOTAL opened one of the most modern stations in Karlsruhe.
 On display was also a prototype of the new Mercedes GLC F-Cell, the latest hydrogen car that was officially introduced by Mercedes at the International Automobile Show in Frankfurt shortly afterwards.

 Joint-Venture with H2 Mobility

 With the joint venture H2 Mobility, an industry initiative has been established in Germany which aims to build a network of up to 400 hydrogen fuelling stations in Germany with the support of the Federal Government and thus create the basis for the introduction of hydrogen vehicles.
-TOTAL Germany has been one of the shareholders of the joint venture since the foundation of H2 Mobility.
 You can find an overview of current and future hydrogen fuelling stations in Germany and Europe at https://h2.live/.